Enhancing the Self-Universality for Transferable Targeted Attacks: Methodology

 where $\lambda$ weights the contribution of the classification loss and the proposed similarity loss.

-In this way, the perturbation optimization in LI can leverage global and local structures of the inputs to improve the generalization of perturbations, and the maximization of the cosine similarity can align intermediate features between adversarial global and local inputs for improving the dominance of feature representation of perturbations.
-Following \cite{zhao2021success}, we integrate LI with DTMI, named DTMI-LI, which is illustrated in Algorithm \ref{alg}.
-In the end, LI can generate adversarial perturbations with dominant features by incorporating locality of images, as shown in Figure \ref{fig:motivation}(b), hence improving targeted transferability.
+In this way, the perturbation optimization of SU can improve the self-universality of perturbations, and the maximization of the cosine similarity can align intermediate features between adversarial global and local inputs for improving the dominance of feature representation of perturbations.
+Following \cite{zhao2021success}, we integrate SU with the baseline DTMI to further boost targeted transferability, which we named DTMI-SU.
+We show DTMI-SU in Algorithm \ref{alg}.
+In the end, SU can generate adversarial perturbations with high dominant features by incorporating local images, as shown in Figure \ref{fig:short-b}, hence improving targeted transferability.